kyverno/website/content/en/docs/Writing policies/writing-policies-match-exclude.md

 ---
-title: "Match & Exclude"
+title: Selecting Resources
-weight: 2
+description: Use `Match` and `Exclude` to filter and select resources
-description: >
+weight: 1
 ---

 The `match` and `exclude` filters control which resources policies are applied to.